AdobeDocs/commerce-merchant-services.en/help/landing/home.md

 ## Catalog synching

-For services that use catalog data ([!DNL Product Recommendations] and [!DNL Live Search]), the [Catalog Sync](catalog-sync.md) process exports product data from the [!DNL Commerce] server to Commerce Services on an ongoing basis to keep the services up to date.
+For services that use catalog data ([!DNL Product Recommendations] and [!DNL Live Search]), the [Catalog Sync](catalog-sync.md) process exports product data from the [!DNL Commerce] server to [!DNL Commerce Services] on an ongoing basis to keep the services up to date.

 ## Available services